GoogleCloudPlatform/click-to-deploy/k8s/mongodb/README.md

 ```shell
 kubectl exec "${APP_INSTANCE_NAME}-mongo-0" --namespace "${NAMESPACE}" -c mongo -- mongo --eval "rs.status()"
 ```
-The command will give a output similar to the below:
+If the deployment is successful, the output is similar to the status below:

 ```shell
 MongoDB shell version v4.0.1